Inflatable SUP or a Hard shell SUP?

 • You paddle often and want a board that rewards good technique

-• You want to surf properly on a SUP (hard boards are the classic choice)
+• You want to surf properly on a SUP

 • You’ve got the space to store it safely and the transport sorted